 Effective April 1, 2015, the Company changed the functional currency of its wholly owned subsidiaries, Bionik Acquisition Inc. and Bionik Canada from the Canadian dollar to the U.S. dollar.
-This reflects the fact that the majority of the Company's business is influenced by an economic environment denominated in U.S. currency as well the Company anticipates revenues to be earned in U.S. dollars.
+This reflects the fact that the majority of the Company's business is influenced by an economic environment denominated in U.S. currency, and the Company sells its product and service revenues in U.S. dollars.